mongodb/docs/source/pymongo/pool.rst

-:mod:`pool` -- Pool module for use with a MongoDB client.
+:py:mod:`pool` -- Pool module for use with a MongoDB client.
 ==============================================================

 .. automodule:: pymongo.pool